Away filming - closed 30th Jan - 23rd Feb

 The full spectrum modification expands the visible range in both directions.
 The camera is now sensitive to light from around 250nm in the ultraviolet spectrum, all the way to 1000nm and above in the infrared spectrum.

-The infrared spectrum (from around 700nm and above) is invisible to human and animal eyes.
-The camera however, can see light in this spectrum up to and over 1000nm.
 Using infrared lighting, you can illuminate the area or light the scene exactly as you would with regular lights, except this is only visible to the camera.
 This is how CCTV works at night.

 These images however are heavily processed and do not come out of camera looking like that.
 Heavy curves may need to be applied in grading your video for an acceptable level of contrast, plus manipulation of the colour channels is commonplace.
 Typically ‘channel swapping’ is employed on the red and blue channels to achieve the milky, blue and pink pastel tones you’ve seen.